-CSC 245 COBOL Programming (3) F (even-numberfed years).
+CSC 245 COBOL Programming (3) F (even-numbered years).
 Introduction to the structure and facilities of COBOL (COmmon Business Oriented Language) programming using structured programming techniques.
-Prerequisite: CSC 184 with a grade of C or better or CSC 110 with a grade of C or better.
+Prerequisite: CSC 184 with a grade of C or better.

 CSC 254 Computing Concepts II (3) F, Sp.
 This course is a continuation of CSC 184.
 Topics include multidimensional arrays and array processing, elementary sorting and searching techniques, classes, pointers, dynamic memory allocation, linked lists, data abstraction, stacks, and queues.
 Prerequisite: CSC 184 with a grade of C or better plus credit or concurrent enrollment in MAT 112 or MAT 116 or higher.